 Program areas at Puget Sound Restoration Fund

 Bull kelp Restoration - continued developing and advancing a suite of capabilities to respond to declines in our regions kelp forests.
-With a broad set of partners, we have been testing enhancement techniques, establishing kelp lab facilities, creating a kelp seed bank, and beginning a genetics assessment.
-2020-2022, psrf successfully grew canopy kelp each year from seafloor to surface at doe-kag-wats/pt.
+With a broad set of partners, we have been testing enhancement techniques, establishing kelp lab facilities, creating a kelp seed bank as a long-term archive of genetic material from over 20 kelp forests in Puget Sound, establishing underwater monitoring sites, and beginning a genetics assessment.
+Since 2020, psrf has successfully grown canopy kelp each year from seafloor to surface at doe-kag-wats/pt.
 Jefferson in central Puget Sound in partnership with the suquamish tribe, noaa, Washington state, and other partners.
-In 2022, we continued equipping our kelp lab to expand Restoration capabilities and support a long-term archive of genetic material from over 20 kelp forests in Puget Sound.

 Other small programs